 What is a tax avoidance scheme?

-A tax avoidance scheme (or offshore intermediary) is usually located outside of the UK.
-They operate with the sole intention of maximising contractors take home pay as a result of paying unethical amounts of tax and NICs.
+A tax avoidance scheme operates with the sole intention of maximising contractors’ take home pay as a result of paying lower amounts of tax and NICs.
 Umbrella companies that promote tax avoidance schemes claim that tax regulations do not apply to the different payment options as salaries are sent via credit, loan schemes or something similar.
-However, this is not the case as the payments are no different to normal income and therefore tax and NICs still apply.
+However, this is not the case according to HMRC as the payments are no different to normal income and therefore tax and NICs still apply.

 We have outlined a few examples of some of the most common types of tax avoidance schemes: